-Try to think of what all the things your staff & volunteers typically need help with or have queries about, and automate it.
+Try to think of all the things your events staff & volunteers typically need help with or have queries about, and automate it.

 Ok, and then what?

-Depending on your staff & volunteers, you might want to expand the list above to also include things like;
+Depending on your staff and volunteers, you might want to expand the list above to also include things like:

-- Putting together reports from their shifts & events
+- Putting together reports from their shifts and events

-- Encouraging people to sign up to shifts weeks or months (or even further) in advance – this gives you ample time to then plan ahead when you’ve got more time on your hands
+- Encouraging people to sign up to shifts weeks or months (or even further) in advance.
+This gives you ample time to plan ahead when you’ve got more time on your hands

-Every few months (or however often), revisit your list of things which seem to be keeping you busy, and ask yourself if you really need to be doing this, or is there something which you can get others to help with or take on.
+Every few months or perhaps more frequently, revisit your list of things which seem to be keeping you busy, and ask yourself if you really need to be doing this, or is there something which you can get others to help with or take on.